khalsz/Snowflake-Dimensional-data-Modeling-for-Courier-Service-Shipment/README.md

 * **dataload/**
     * `date_convert.py`: This file contains functions converting string to date format and extracting month, year, quarter.
-    * `tables_data.py`: This file defines a functions generate different database table data.
+    * `tables_data.py`: This file defines a function that generates different database table data.
     * `unique_subset.py`: This file provides functionality to subset a dataframe based on unique sets of values in a column.

 * **requirements.txt**: This file lists the Python dependencies required for the project.